 WIMLER scholars learn traditional arts appreciation

 On February 17, Wimler scholars from M’lang and Bansalan, - 46 elementary pupils and 20 high school and college students - attended the “Reclaim our Cultural Heritage Workshop” to foster awareness, understanding, and appreciation for traditional arts.
-The workshop was conducted by Potri Manis Lanka of Kinding Sindaw Heritage Foundation of New York City.
+The workshop was conducted by Potri Ranka Manis of Kinding Sindaw Heritage Foundation of New York City.
 Lanka was assisted by a combined team of T’boli from Lake Sebu, Maguindanao from Cotabato and Tausug cultural groups from Davao City.

 The workshop which was held today (February 17) opened with each ethnic group showcasing their respective traditional dances, traditional musical instruments, and their costumes.
 Maranao or Maguindanao women wear malong, a simple tubular cloth.
 “Kappa Malong-malong is a dance depicting the many uses of malong such as cape, coat, blanket, umbrella, etc.” An interesting information is the meaning on the way malong is worn.
 They also demonstrated the different ways to play the large gongs and kulintang.

 The T’bolis show traditional musical instruments such as ngs), Hegalong (2-string guitar), S’loli (traditional flute), Kumbing (bamboo jaw harp), and Tenonggong (deerskin drum).
 “The T'boli ritual dance is used to appease the gods; solicit good harvest; seek deliverance from pestilence; mark birth, weddings and death; prepare for war; celebrate victories; affirm social unity and identity.”